Piha Surf Life Saving Club: Surf boats

-The first Piha Big Wave Classic (Day of the Giants) was held at Piha Beach in April 2005 with 12 crews on the beach and Piha coming in second in the open men's race.
+The first Piha Big Wave Classic (Day of the Giants) was held at Piha Beach in April 2005 with 12 crews on the beach.
+Piha came second in the open men's race.
 These races, held annually are part of the national surf life-saving championship surf boat series.
-In 2007 three crews came from Australia (Bronte, Jan Juc and Austinmer) to compete in these races.
+In 2007 three Australian crews (Bronte, Jan Juc and Austinmer) competed in these races.
 In 2014 Piha became the first club to win the trifecta at Piha - Open Men's, Open Women's and Under 23 Men.
-The big wave classic is held at Piha near the end of February every year, depending on tides.
+The Big Wave Classic is held at Piha near the end of February every year, depending on tides.

 In 2008 Piha crews comprising James Dallinger, Brad Mytton, Hayden Smith, Craig Knox, Matt Kirke, Mark Bourneville and Bruce O'Brien won the European Open Surf Boat Championships (also known as the World Surf Rowing Championships) at Biarritz, France.

 In 2012 The Piha A crew of Matt Kirke, Paul Gerritsen, Ben Scott, Scott Lissington, Chris Morris and swept by Mark Bournville won the New Zealand Short and Long Course titles, the New Zealand Surf Boat Series, the ERCs, the Auckland Championships Short and Long Course titles.
 They also travelled to Australia and became the first-ever New Zealand crew to win the Aussie Open title, that same weekend they competed against the Australian men's crew in the battle of the ditch which Piha also won.

 In 2013 Piha became the first club to win 5 Golds at a New Zealand National Surf Life Saving Championships (Open Men long and short courses, Under 23 Men long and short courses and under 19 Men long course).